OpenNebula/docs/source/user/virtual_resource_management/vm_guide_2.rst

 The life-cycle of a Virtual Machine within OpenNebula includes the following stages:

 .. warning:: Note that this is a simplified version.
-If you are a developer you may want to take a look at the complete diagram referenced in the :ref:`xml-rpc api page <api>`):
+If you are a developer you may want to take a look at the complete diagram referenced in the :ref:`Virtual Machines States Reference guide <vm_states>`):

 +-------------+----------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Short state |     State      |                                                                                                                                                 Meaning                                                                                                                                                  |